u-boot/u-boot/doc/driver-model/design.rst

    works the same way whether it was bound using a device tree node or U_BOOT_DEVICE() structure.
 In either case, the platform data is now stored in the platdata structure.
-Typically you will use the platdata_auto_alloc_size feature to specify the size of the platform data structure, and U-Boot will automatically allocate and zero it for you before entry to ofdata_to_platdata().
+Typically you will use the platdata_auto feature to specify the size of the platform data structure, and U-Boot will automatically allocate and zero it for you before entry to ofdata_to_platdata().
 But if not, you can allocate it yourself in ofdata_to_platdata().
 Note that it is preferable to do all the device tree